Tory candidate 'compared Islam to Nazism'

 A Conservative Party candidate has been suspended after comparing Islam to Nazism.

-Karen Sunderland, who was nominated as a candidate for Lewisham Council, called Islam "the new Nazism" in a series of social media posts last year.
+Karen Sunderland, who is standing as a candidate for Lewisham Council, called Islam "the new Nazism" in a series of social media posts last year.

-Other tweets asked why those who follow Islam live in the West and another from October criticised wearing the hijab.
+Ms Sunderland, who has been approached for comment, was suspended on Sunday pending an investigation.

-Ms Sunderland has been suspended pending an investigation.
-She has been approached for comment.
+She will remain on the ballot for Thursday's election, a Lewisham Council spokesman said.

 Her now-private Twitter account showed she was canvassing over the weekend, the Local Democracy Reporter Service said.